 The bottom line

 The collaborative work that is made possible by Confluence increases productivity, facilitates knowledge management, and allows for feedback in context.
-When you need advanced tables to keep track of data, instead of juggling between Confluence and Excel, see how Elements Spreadsheet for Confluence can you help you today.
-Your team will have all the information they need, both rich-text and data, together in one place to work hand in hand with the collaborative tools of Confluence.
+When you need advanced tables to keep track of data, instead of juggling between Confluence and Excel, see how Elements Spreadsheet for Confluence can help you today.
+Your team will have all the information they need, both rich text and data, together in one place to work hand in hand with the collaborative tools of Confluence.